paszu/3DSRepo/Part-5-(arm9loaderhax).md

 You can now hold A on boot to launch any updater bins Delebile releases in the future.
 You can now hold X on boot to launch Decrypt9, a full featured NAND tool.
 You can now hold Y on boot to launch EmuNAND9, a full featured EmuNAND and SD management tool.
 You can now hold L on boot to enter the CakesFW menu.
-You can now access the Homebrew Launcher by using FBI to install the [hblauncher_loader](https://github.com/yellows8/hblauncher_loader/releases).

 You can remove any extra files from the root of the SD card that are not in the image.